beefyfinance/beefy-contracts/readme.md

 ### 3. Test the contracts
 If you're doing something completely custom you should add automated tests to facilitate review and diminish risks.
 If it's a copy/paste from another strategy you can get by with manual testing for now as everything has been battle tested tested quite a bit.

+For extra help in debugging a deployed vault during development, you can use the [ProdVaultTest.t.sol](./forge/test/ProdVaultTest.t.sol), which is written using the `forge` framework.
+Run `yarn installForge` to install if you don't have `forge` installed.

+To prep to run the test suite, input the correct vault address, vaultOwner and stratOwner for the chain your testing in `ProdVaultTest.t.sol`, and modify the `yarn forgeTest:vault` script in package.json to pass in the correct RPC url of the chain your vault is on.
+Then run `yarn forgeTest:vault` to execute the test run.
+You can use `console.log` within the tests in `ProdVaultTest.t.sol` to output to the console.

 ### 3. Deploy the smart contracts
 Once you are confident that everything works as expected you can do the official deploy of the vault + strategy contracts.
 There are [some scripts](https://github.com/beefyfinance/beefy-contracts/blob/master/scripts/) to help make deploying easier.